The system for booking internal

 Flight changes during Peak Season

-Please note that during peak season domestic flights will depart from Ramechhap rather than Kathmandu.
+Please note that during peak season (October - December) domestic flights will depart from Ramechhap rather than Kathmandu.
 Ramechhap is a 5-6 hour drive from Kathmandu and as this is a national alteration concerning all domestic flights to the Everest region, flight companies will provide transfer buses to Ramechhap from Kathmandu.
 The change has been implemented to put less stress on Kathmandu airport as the number of domestic flights to Lukla increases with the popularity of the region.
 This will only affect trips to the Everest region not Annapurna.
-If your trip overlaps these dates, for example, flies out on the 7th October and returns on the 21st October, you may find that you fly into Lukla via Kathmandu but return via Ramechhap.
+If your trip overlaps the dates these are implemented, you may find that you fly into Lukla via Kathmandu but return via Ramechhap.

-Unfortunately, in classic Nepalese style, the exact dates this will affect will not be released until a few months prior to the trekking season starting so we are unable to provide dates this will affect in 2024.
+Unfortunately, in classic Nepalese style, the exact dates this will affect will not be released until a few months prior to the trekking season starting so we aren't yet able to provide dates this will affect in 2024.